aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/docs/api_reference.md

 ```

 The authorizer verifies the token's RS256 signature against the issuer's public keys (JWKS), checks the audience (`gamebackend`) and issuer, and confirms it has not expired.
 On success it passes the player id, the granted permissions, and this deployment's studio and game ids to the target Lambda.
 You set the issuer URL at deploy time and no code changes are needed.

+> **Token expiry is not instant.** API Gateway caches each authorizer decision for 5 minutes (`results_cache_ttl`), keyed on the `Authorization` header.
+A token validated once is therefore accepted from cache for up to 5 minutes even after it expires.
+If your access tokens are short-lived and you need tighter enforcement, lower the player authorizer's `results_cache_ttl` in `app.py`.

 Set the issuer URL before deploying: